You can contact us with the problem you are having and we will investigate.

 Excellent antique condition, with full preservation of the paint, enamel, and gilding.

-Antique #SA1094922, shown on this page, originates from 1910.
-For historical context, the timeline below highlights the period when it was made:
+Antique SA1094922 shown on this page was made in 1910.
+For historical context, the timeline below highlights the period when it was created:

 1910